Skip to main content

 Harnessed seats have an internal harness system that is used to restrain the child.

-Many countries have laws for using child restraints and their standards differ from Australia.
+Many countries have laws for using child restraints and have different standards.
 Laws vary from country to country and even state to state.
 Countries with strong laws are European countries, USA, Canada, Japan and South Africa.

 New Zealand accepts child restraints made in Australia to the joint Australian and New Zealand Standard and there is an understanding of the upper anchorage strap and vehicle fittings.
 Despite this it is worthwhile asking for a rental vehicle that is suitable for Australian Child restraints and it has an upper anchorage (tether strap) fitting in the vehicle.

-Using an International restraint that doesn’t comply with AS/NZS1754 is illegal.
-Thus there is the possibility that you could be booked for a traffic violation or in the case of a crash an Insurance company may consider that the Child restraint invalidates the insurance policy and you may be held liable for the death or injury of your child.
+Only car seats displaying the Australian or European saftey standard label are allowed to be brought into NZ by consmers.
+All other safety standards are not permitted by consumers and using these restaints without the NZ approval label is illegal.
+Thus there is the possiblity that you could be booked for a traffic violation or in the case of crash an insurance company many consider that the child restraint invalidates the insurance policy and you many be held liable for the dealth or inujury of your child.

 The best child seat is one that fits your child, fits in your vehicle, and is easy for you to use each and every time.
 You will notice that some child seats are easier to use than others, while some will not fit into certain vehicles, and some types are less suited for the child's size and development.